corsairmarks/asari_portraits_revisited/mod/README.md

     * Update shared triggers
     * All static text moved to localisation (random names, name lists, prescripted empire)
 * 5.1.0 Further enhancements for Stellaris version 3.4 "Cepheus" - add a slave cost adjustment for the custom trait
+* 5.1.1 Fix duplicate localisation key for a planet name in the Asari name list

 ## Source Code